 School Board Administration: How School Boards use GIS for planning

 HED: 3D GIS Approaches to City-Building (Offering 2)

 Applied Deep Learning in ArcGIS Pro & Python

 This low-cost conference offers opportunities for GIS educators, researchers and post-secondary students in Canada to come together, share experiences, and learn from each other in an organized forum.
 Its goals are to:

 Provide educators with an opportunity to interact and network with other members of the GIS education community.

-Provide students with an opportunity to learn by attending hands-on workshops, sharing new ideas, and collaborating with researchers and their peers on new initiatives.
+Provide educators with an opportunity to learn by attending hands-on workshops, sharing new ideas, and collaborating with their peers on new initiatives.